 I have a class list of classes I never got around to taking, as well as a list of classes I've taken.
 I also made a full class list of everything available from the computer science department.

-I recently wrote a paper on Information Theory (also available in html and PostScript formats).
+I wrote a paper on Information Theory (also available in html and PostScript formats).
 I would like to do more research on this topic.
 I've always been fascinated with the idea of features and feature sets.
 However, I've never figured out the best way to study that topic: statistics, connections (neural nets and genetic algorithms), or perhaps independent component analysis (ICA).
 One day I'll figure it out.

 My thesis is also online.
 I hope to clean up the html for this (and for the information theory paper above), but since they're both dense 50 page papers, it will take some time.
 I'll also try to see what other papers I can find lurking on my hard drive.
 I have a paper on software engineering somewhere, as well as my Prolog work, and some natural language processing (NLP) stuff.